-Reproduction Fee: First- and secondyear students pay a variable charge of about \$100 a year for reproduction of course syllabi and manuals.
+Reproduction Fee: Year I students will pay \$148 and Year II students \$208 for reproduction of course syllabi and manuals.

 Special Examinations: These are based on the charge of the examining body or agency at the time of the examination.